 The Unitarian Universalist Urban Ministry is a social justice organization in the Roxbury neighborhood of Boston.
 With a history of nearly 200 years, this ministry supports youth and adults by providing opportunities for them to develop life skills, further their education, and find adequate housing and services.
 You can learn more about UU Urban Ministry here.

-Our UU Urban Ministry working group has placed its’ emphasis on Renewal House, a domestic violence shelter.
-In the spring the group publicizes a collection of needed items for Renewal House such as toiletries, children’s art supplies , and household items.
+Our UU Urban Ministry working group provides support for Renewal House, a domestic violence shelter.
+In the spring the group publicizes a collection of needed items for Renewal House such as toiletries, children’s art supplies, and household items.
 A collection basket is kept for 3 weeks in the Parish House hallway.
 Supplies are taken to Renewal House.